aohibbard/teamshare-api/README.md

 # TeamShare (front end)

-TeamShare is a mobile app built using a Rails API back end.
-It communicates with the front end, built with React Native.
+TeamShare is an app built using a Rails API back end.
+It communicates with the front end, built with React.

 React Native is a framework for cross-platform mobile app development for iOS and Android.